 Slowly growing in popularity since 2017, Knotted Root’s award-winning brews can be found a short walk northwest of Nederland’s town center.
 On any given day, the brewery typically has a few traditional Belgian beers and farmhouse ales on tap, as well as one or several of their famous sour “Goos.”

 If you’re in the mood for more, head over to Nederland’s two other craft brewery options.
 There’s Busey Brew’s smokehouse & brewery and Very Nice Brewing Company.

 Steamboat Springs: Mahogany Ridge Brewery & Grill

-Whether apres ski or following a natural hot spring soak, Mahogany Ridge Brewery & Grill is one of the best places to grab a beer in Steamboat Springs.
+Whether it be apres ski or after a natural hot spring soak, Mahogany Ridge Brewery & Grill is one of the best places to grab a beer in Steamboat Springs.
 Brewed on-site, Mahogany is famous for its Alpenglow amber, a staple among its rotating tap list.